 Note: A good add-on to this trip would be Essaouira, a seaside town near Marrakesh that comes highly recommended by other travelers.

 Appearance: Don’t expect sexy belly dancers like in the picture above.
-In general, Moroccans aren’t good looking.
+In general, Moroccans aren’t very attractive.
 They’re a few rare beauties in the upper classes—and when they’re good looking they’re very good looking—but on average the women are very underwhelming.